Sign in/Register

 Frances Sakoian.
 Planets in Houses

-Yearning for divine, super-sensory union with a partner.
+Yearning for divine, supersensory union with a partner.
 Life rarely offers such opportunities.
-The person bows before power, irresistibly drawn to what they fear.
+A person bows before power, irresistibly drawn to what they fear.
 They crave fusion but remain lonely at heart.
-Emotions are intense, bordering on extremes, yet the person keeps them under control.
-They are capable of suppressed rage and jealousy.
+Emotions are intense and verge on extremes, yet the person keeps them under control.
+They are capable of rage and jealousy, which they suppress.
 The task is to better know oneself through trust and intimacy with a partner.
 Intuitive understanding of inner processes, exceptional abilities in physics.
 Extremes: all or nothing.
 Life is approached with gravity; only essential matters are pursued.
-Often, situations arise involving life and death, forcing drastic changes in lifestyle and moral views.
-Many affairs are conducted in secrecy.
-You are a person of immense depth, deeply fascinated by the dark, hidden sides of life.
+Often, situations arise concerning life and death, forcing drastic changes in lifestyle and moral views.
+Many matters are handled in secrecy.
+You are a person of immense depth, deeply intrigued by life’s hidden, dark sides.
 What others fear draws you in, and you seek to experience it all.
-You are intrigued by the use and abuse of personal, societal, and political power.
-Death is a theme that captivates you and one you may explore deeply.
+You are fascinated by the use and abuse of personal, social, and political power.
+Death is also a theme that captivates you and one you may explore deeply.
 You may face many situations that force you to burn bridges and start anew.

 B. Israel.
 Planets in Houses

 – associated with dramatic social conflicts.
-If the person is socially active, they may become an extremist, party leader; if antisocially active, a mafioso, criminal, or gang leader.
-They may participate in terrorist acts and other dangerous activities.
-Rarely do they die alone.
-Dangers of death include earthquakes, floods, fires, explosions.
-Caution is also advised regarding dungeons, insects, predators, and venomous snakes.
+If the person is socially active, they may become an extremist, a party leader; if antisocially active, a mafioso, criminal, or gang leader.
+Involvement in terrorist acts and other dangerous activities.
+Rarely dies alone.
+Danger of death: earthquakes, floods, fires, explosions.
+Also beware of dungeons, insects, predators, and poisonous snakes.
 Enhanced ability for self-renewal.
 Collective measures facilitate self-transformation.
 High chances of enrichment.
-The person is connected to global financial processes (unofficially, secretly, or through intermediaries controlling vast sums).
-They may become a banker, major businessman, nuclear physicist, genetic engineer, or work in resuscitation.
+The person is connected to global financial processes (unofficially, secretly, through intermediaries, controlling large sums).
+May work as a banker, tycoon, nuclear physicist, genetic engineer, or in resuscitation.

 Frances Sakoian.
 Planets in Houses

-Feeling one’s death as a world-scale event requires corresponding conduct.
+If you perceive your death as a global-scale event, act accordingly.
 Pluto in the 8th house is a symbolic ruler.
-Transitions between egregores must be done correctly: fulfilling all obligations to the first and fully assuming responsibility for the new service program.
-Pluto in the 8th house ensures this, so having this placement in the natal chart means abandoning the idea of escaping a difficult, tense, yet unfinished situation “scot-free.”
-Developing such humility is challenging, as most people do not consider their obligations to the egregore (though they may not be unaware of their rights within it), yet Pluto demands their fulfillment, forcing the person to pay alimony down to the last penny before divorce.
-Since this is often technically impossible, the person must endure, dragging the heavy yoke in an unloved family, job, or social circle without hope of change—or the changes that do occur are so painful and destructive that it’s unclear whether they are worth desiring.
-Another scenario: Pluto forces a lazy or dishonest person to pay for past debts when their service to the egregore has already ended but their tasks remain unfulfilled.
-This results in a more or less harsh, yet inevitable reckoning, forcibly transferring the person into a stricter egregore where evasion of service is nearly impossible, and creativity is severely limited (examples: a divorce from a gentle partner followed by a domineering new spouse, or a demotion from a high position).
-Working through Pluto in the 8th house grants the ability to precisely see and correct others’ mistakes in critical moments of their lives, signifying great magical power and insight into the most complex aspects of karmic programs.
+Transitions between egregores must be handled correctly: fulfilling all duties to the first and fully assuming responsibility for the new program of service.
+This is precisely what Pluto in the 8th house demands.
+With this Pluto position in the natal chart, abandon the idea of escaping a difficult, stressful, yet unfinished situation “for free.”
+Developing such humility is challenging, as most people do not consider their obligations to the egregore (though they are not unaware of their rights within it), yet Pluto will demand their fulfillment, forcing the person to pay alimony down to the last penny even before divorce.
+Since this is often technically impossible, the person must resign themselves and drag the heavy burden in an unloved family, job, or social circle without hope of change—or such changes prove so painful and destructive that it is unclear whether they are worth pursuing.
+Another scenario: Pluto forces a lazy or dishonest person to pay for past debts when their term of service to the egregore has ended but their tasks remain unfulfilled.
+Then a more or less harsh, yet inevitable reckoning occurs, forcibly transferring the person to a stricter egregore where evasion of service is nearly impossible, and creativity is severely limited (examples: a divorce from a gentle partner followed by a domineering new spouse, or a demotion from a high position to a much lower one).
+Working through Pluto in the 8th house grants the ability to accurately see and correct others’ mistakes in critical moments of their lives, implying great magical power and insight into the most complex aspects of karmic programs.
 Another possibility is a black teacher of the lowest kind—a tormentor and executioner bound to a harsh egregore, wielding immense power; such people rarely die of natural causes.
-Psychological crises may stem from frustration over the desire for worldly power, as well as numerous irrational phobias, the essence of which is a destructive fear of God.
-Overcoming the crisis either happens spontaneously (sometimes accompanied by profound changes in psyche and worldview) or requires adopting a responsible life stance toward all one’s actions, regardless of whether others see them.
-Relationships with the collective are complex; the person often feels oppressed by it (psychologically or factually), leading to a psychologically understandable but karmically misguided desire to subjugate the collective to their will and power—a tendency that must be overcome by finding constructive ways to collaborate based on a balance of personal and group ethics.
-The person possesses strong critical insights into collective morality and the ability to see its flaws, which rarely makes them popular.
+Psychological crises may stem from frustration over the desire for worldly power, as well as numerous irrational phobias, the essence of which boils down to a destructive fear of God.
+The crisis resolves either naturally, sometimes accompanied by profound changes in psyche and worldview, or requires adopting a responsible life stance toward everything one does, regardless of whether others see it.
+Relations with the collective are complex; the person often feels oppressed by it (psychologically or factually), leading to a psychologically understandable but karmically misguided desire to subjugate it to their will and power—a tendency that must be overcome by finding constructive ways to cooperate with the collective based on a balance of personal and group ethics.
+The person possesses strong critical insights into collective morality and the ability to expose its flaws, which rarely makes them popular.

 Bill Herbst.
 Houses of the Horoscope